cretz/teleworker/initial_design.md

 ## Library

 Teleworker will have a library in `worker/`.
-It will have the following features:

-* A `Manager` that accepts config with `JobLimits` (see [worker.proto](worker/workerpb/worker.proto)) with the following
-  features:
-  * Operations (all context-bounded):
+The components are listed below.

+### Job Manager

+The manager component maintains a set of jobs and has operations to read and submit them.
+A manager is created with configuration consisting of an optional `JobLimitsConfig` (see proto) which it simply constructs a job runner with.

+All operations accept a context even if the context is unused (e.g. a memory-only get).
+The operations are listed below.

+**get job**

-    * Get job - get a job by its ID, clone its proto atomically, and return
+Obtain a job by its ID, then atomically clone and return the protobuf representation of the job.

-    * Submit job - submit a proto job, setting UUID v4 ID if not set by caller, confirms it doesn't already exist by ID, and submits to job runner
-    * Stop job - stop a job by its ID (using SIGKILL if force bool is true) and block until stopped or context done
-    * Stop jobs - stop all running jobs (used by CLI) and block until stopped or context done
-    * Stream job output - provide a callback to send byte arrays (callback easy to use with gRPC stream send but may switch to accepting send-only channel depending on implementation), returns with exit code if job completes
-      * Based on requirements discussion, there is no limit to byte chunk size
-  * Based on requirements discussion, there is no limit to the number of jobs stored, completed or otherwise
-  * See the [worker.proto](worker/workerpb/worker.proto) service for more details on inputs and outputs
-* A `job` which embeds the protobuf `Job` and internally atomically updates itself based on updates
-  * Based on requirements discussion, there is no limit to the number of output bytes stored
-  * May have `chan struct{}` done channel for others to listen to (will determine during implementation)
-  * If we want to properly order stdout and stderr, may have combined output chunks with each chunk containing output type instead of byte slice per output type (will determine during implementation, will cause proto to change)
-* A `jobRunner` interface for submitting jobs that is backed by a Linux-specific impl
-  * Accepts jobs to run and maintains state on the job atomically
-* A `ServeGRPC` that accepts a context, manager, gRPC server config (see [worker.proto](worker/workerpb/worker.proto)), and  `grpc.ServerOption`s and then blocks until context complete or error
-  * Service implementation authenticates client certificates if configured to do so
-  * Each call authorizes current client certificate if configured to do so
-  * Once authed, calls delegate to the manager
+**stop job**

+Stop a job by its ID if not already stopped.
+Accepts a `force` boolean that will send a `SIGKILL` when true or a `SIGTERM` when false.
+This call blocks until the job is stopped or the context is closed.
+Upon successful stop, the job is returned akin to how the get job operation does.

+**stop jobs**

+Same as the stop job operation, but for all jobs.
+This is used by the CLI for graceful termination.
+This blocks until all jobs have stopped or the context is closed.

+**stream job output**

+Accept a callback (or channel, depends on implementation decisions) to send.
+Also has a bool `past` parameter that, if true, will immediately send all past output before sending streaming output.
+This will block and continue to send output until the job completes or the context is closed.

+### Job

+The unexported job contains the protobuf job state as well as any mutexes for locking field access.

+### Job Runner

+Job runner is an unexported interface for submitting a job.
+It is abstracted for platform independence.
+There are two
+implementations: a `os/exec`-based platform-independent runner that does not accept job limits, and a linux-only runner that does accept job limits.

+### gRPC Server

+A `ServeGRPC` operation will exist that accepts a context, a job manager, a `GrpcServerConfig` (see proto), and an optional variable number of additional `grpc.ServerOption`s.
+This call is blocking and the implementation of the gRPC service will, after security checks, delegate to the manager and convert output and errors to gRPC accordingly.

+#### Security

+The gRPC server can optionally be protected by TLS and by client mTLS.
+These are set via `grpc/credentials`-based TLS configuration.
+The `GrpcServerConfig` (see proto) contains the server key pair to serve TLS with.
+The configuration also contains a CA to verify against client certificates.
+Finally, the configuration contains a set of "client cert matchers" for read and write capabilities.
+A client certificate must satisfy the matcher for a capability to be granted.
+Clients with write capabilities are automatically granted read capabilities.
+See proto for details.

+### gRPC Client

-* A `DialGRPC` call that accepts a context and a configuration struct (with address, CA cert to validate server cert, and client cert/key for auth) and then returns an interface that combines the service client a `Close` for closing the connection.
+A `DialGRPC` operation will exist that accepts a context and a configuration struct with options for the address, CA certificate to validate the server certificate with, and a key pair to send as the client certificate.
+This will use the `grpc/credentials`-based TLS configuration.

-A couple of manager/job-level tests will be written to confirm phase 1 is working (see "Implementation Phases" section).
-The primary tests, intentionally limited to only a couple, will be end-to-end via gRPC as part of phase 2.
+### Testing

+For the phase 1 (see "Implementation Phases" section), minimal tests will be done to ensure the library works as documented.
+Once the gRPC server is implemented in phase 2, a few more end-to-end tests will confirm functionality.
+The number of tests is intentionally limited by request.

 ## CLI

-The primary build of the repo is a cobra-based CLI, implemented in `cmd/` and called from `main.go`, with the following
+The primary build of the repo is a cobra-based CLI, implemented in `cmd/` and called from `main.go`.
+The commands are listed below.

-commands:
+**child-exec**

+    child-exec NAMESPACE_ARGS COMMAND...

-* `child-exec` - Special command that, from research, may be needed to set network and mount namespace isolation.
-  Basically just limits the Go runtime to single-threaded and then execs the given command with isolation calls.
-This should never be invoked by a user directly (likely caught by `init` function instead of a cobra command, though will still have a cobra command for usage documentation reasons).
+This is a special command that, from research, may be needed to set network and mount namespace isolation.
+Basically this command just limits the Go runtime to single-threaded and then execs the given command with isolation calls.
+This should never be invoked by a user directly only internally.
+The command is likely caught by `init` function instead of a cobra command, though a cobra command may be present for usage documentation reasons.

+**gen-key**

+    gen-key [--signer-cert FILE] [--signer-key FILE] [--is-ca] [--ou OU] [--cn CN] FILENAME_SANS_EXT

-* `gen-key FILE_SANS_EXT` - Simple ECDSA P-256 key generator.
-Accepts `--signer-cert` and `--signer-key` files to sign with, or is self-signed.
-Accepts `--is-ca` if expected to be used as CA and signer.
-Accepts `--ou` for the organizational unit and accepts `--cn` for the common name.
-Writes to `<FILE_SANS_EXT>.crt` and `<FILE_SANS_EXT>.key`.
+This command simply generates an ECDSA P-256 key.
+If `--signer-cert` and `--signer-key` are present, the certificate is signed with it, otherwise it is self-signed.
+If `--is-ca` is present, it can be used as a signer key for other certificates.
+If `--ou` is present, the organizational unit is set to the value.
+If `--cn` is present, the common name is set to the value.

-* `get JOB_ID` - Accepts client CLI args (address, server CA, client cert/key) and dumps the job info sans output.
-If `--stderr` and/or `--stdout` are present, they are dumped as well.
-* `serve` - Accepts a `--config` (`-c`) that is a YAML file parsed into `ServerConfig` from [worker.proto](worker/workerpb/worker.proto).
-This starts a manager and starts the gRPC server and waits for SIGTERM or SIGINT.
-Upon signal, attempts to stop all jobs in the manager and waits until all stopped
-* `stop JOB_ID` - Accepts same client CLI args as `get` and performs a job stop on the gRPC service
-* `submit COMMAND...` - Accepts same client CLI args as `get` and submits the command, dumps the job info, and exits
-* `tail JOB_ID` - Accepts same client CLI args as `get` and prints job output.
-Accepts `-f/--follow` to continually receive live output.
-Accepts `--no-past` to not show past output, only new output (only valid in combination with `-f`).
-By default only dumps stdout.
-Accepts `--stderr` to only dump stderr or `--stdout-and-stderr` (intentionally wordy) to dump combined output in non-deterministic order.
-If `-f` is set, completes when job completes and always has success exit code regardless of what job exit code is.
+**get**

+    get [COMMON_CLIENT_COMMANDS] [--stdout] [--stderr] JOB_ID

+This command prints the current job information for the given job ID from the server.
+If `--stdout` is present, the stdout is also printed.
+If `--stderr` is present, the stderr is also printed.

+`COMMON_CLIENT_COMMANDS` are a set of commands used for communicating with the gRPC server.
+These are `--address ADDR`, `--server-ca-cert FILE`, `--client-cert FILE`, and `--client-key FILE`. `--address` is the IP/host + port to contact the gRPC server on. `--server-ca-cert` is the file to verify the server certificate against. `--client-cert` and `--client-key` is the key pair to send as the client certificate for auth.

+**serve**

+    serve -c/--config CONFIG_FILE

+This command starts the job manager and gRPC server using the given config file.
+The config file is a YAML file that serializes into `ServerConfig` (see proto).
+This runs until there is some error or a SIGTERM/SIGINT is received.
+When one of those two signals is received, a graceful shutdown of the job manager will be attempted with a short timeout.

+**stop**

+    stop [COMMON_CLIENT_COMMANDS] [--force] JOB_ID

+This command stops a job on the server.
+The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+If `--force` is present, `SIGKILL` is used instead of `SIGTERM`.
+If the job stops successfully, regardless of status code, this returns successfully with a printed job like the `get` command.

+**submit**

+    submit [COMMON_CLIENT_COMMANDS] [--id ID] COMMAND...

+This command submits a job to the server.
+The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+The `--id` can optionally be provided to set an ID.
+The result of this command is a printed job like the `get` command.

+**tail**

+    tail [COMMON_CLIENT_COMMANDS] [-f/--follow] [--no-past] [--stderr] [--stdout-and-stderr] JOB_ID

+This command, by default, prints the existing stdout for the job on the server.
+The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+If `-f/--follow` is present, the command will give all past output then continually stream new output.
+If `--no-past` is present (only allowed when `-f/--follow` is present), the continually streamed output will not begin with all past output.
+If `--stderr` is present, the output is stderr instead of stdout.
+If `--stdout-and-stderr` is present, the output is stderr and stdout (intentionally a wordy flag name as output is in non-deterministic order).

 ## Implementation Phases